 Sunbathe or swim in an unspoiled cove, or simply choose to take a serene stroll through the cliff-edge Marimurtra Botanical Gardens.
 Even better; challenge the adrenaline junkie inside you and take a plunge into the shallow waters at the famous diving sites around the protected Illes Medes!

-After savoring a typical Spanish brunch at one of the outstanding restaurants, bring your Costa Braga day trip from Barcelona to an end by enjoying free time to explore, shop, or relax at your own pace!
+After savoring a typical Spanish brunch at one of the outstanding restaurants, bring your Costa Brava day trip from Barcelona to an end by enjoying free time to explore, shop, or relax at your own pace!

 How to get to Costa Brava from Barcelona?